 MW: Traditionally, three steps are given: Sravana, manana and nididhyasana:

 Learn about the truth, reflect deeply on it and then be always aware of it, live it in your life.

 You need to have a solid basis in the truth to be able to stand up for it and convey it.
+This also requires not to tell lies.
 It is not only an intellectual issue.
 It is about the highest truth and this truth is living and loving.
 Become convinced of its Presence through your own experience.
 Anandamayi Ma advised to be always aware of its presence.
 “Feel that Bhagwan is acting, walking, thinking, feeling through you.
 And she added, “You are always in his loving embrace.”

 When motivation is pure, guidance will surely come regarding what one should do.